rust-lang/rust/doc/rust.md

 Path, field and index expressions are lvalues.
 All other expressions are rvalues.

-The left operand of an assignment expression and the operand of the borrow operator are lvalue contexts.
+The left operand of an assignment, compound-assignment, or binary move expression is an lvalue context, as is the single operand of a borrow, unary copy or move expression, and _both_ operands of a swap expression.
 All other expression contexts are rvalue contexts.

 When an lvalue is evaluated in an _lvalue context_, it denotes a memory location;